 I’m a part of the FOA communications team, and I provide web design and development services to units in our division.
-For several years, I was a primary resource for units that didn’t have a technical staff, but needed web support.
-As campus web technology has changed, the focus of my work has changed to design aspects, particularly to ensuring visitors to our websites can quickly find the information and services that they need.
+Before joining the comms team, I was a primary resource for units that didn’t have a technical staff, but needed web support.
+As campus web technology has changed, the focus of my work has changed, as well.
+I tend to focus more on design aspects and the "user experience."
+I work to ensure visitors to FOA websites can quickly find the information and services that they need.

 What's an example of how you delight customers?

-"I may be several steps back from the front lines...but I feel glad knowing I play a part in the larger mission of UC Davis."
+"I feel glad knowing I play a part in the larger mission of UC Davis."